golanlevin/p5.plotSvg/TEMP_DEBUG_SUMMARY.md

 1. Completed: add an official add-on installer function, `plotSvgAddon(p5, fn, lifecycles)`, which attaches methods such as `beginRecordSvg()`, `endRecordSvg()`, `setSvgDocumentSize()`, and related configuration functions to the p5 sketch API. p5 v2 now uses `p5.registerAddon(plotSvgAddon)` when available; p5 v1 falls back to invoking the same installer directly against `p5.prototype`.
 2. Completed: add prototype methods without removing globals. p5 instances now expose wrappers such as `sketch.beginRecordSvg("file.svg")`, `sketch.endRecordSvg()`, and `sketch.setSvgDocumentSize(w, h)`, while existing `beginRecordSvg(this, "file.svg")` and `p5plotSvg.beginRecordSvg(this, "file.svg")` usage remains supported.
 3. Completed: add flexible argument handling for add-on-native usage.
 The old explicit form `beginRecordSvg(this, "file.svg")` still works, global-mode sketches can use `beginRecordSvg("file.svg")`, and instance-mode sketches can use `sketch.beginRecordSvg("file.svg")`.
 In p5 v2 global mode, p5 may expose `beginRecordSvg` through a prototype-generated global alias, so the wrapper detects `this === p5.instance` and records against `window` to ensure global drawing functions are captured.
-4. Remaining: stop relying on broad unconditional global exports where practical.
-Let p5 expose prototype methods globally in global mode, while keeping existing globals as compatibility aliases if needed.
+4. Decided for this release: keep broad unconditional global exports for backward compatibility. p5 add-on/prototype methods are supported and preferred in new docs, but existing global functions remain available.
 5. Completed first scaffold / still hardening: add a Rollup-based build pipeline like the template, producing an IIFE build for script tags and an ESM build for imports/npm.
 The scaffold now exists with `src/browser.js`, `src/main.js`, `rollup.config.mjs`, generated `dist/p5.plotSvg.js`, generated `dist/p5.plotSvg.esm.js`, and a package `exports` map.
 The scaffold intentionally keeps `lib/p5.plotSvg.js` as the source-of-truth for now.
 6. Completed: support both p5 v1 and p5 v2 through the same installer path. p5 v2 can use `p5.registerAddon()`, while p5 v1 falls back to direct prototype attachment.
 7. In progress: document the temporary p5 function override model honestly.
 It technically conflicts with the p5 recommendation not to overwrite p5 functions, but p5.plotSvg does so only during recording and restores exact property descriptors afterward.
-Internal JSDoc now documents the add-on installer and related helper contracts; README/user docs still need updating.
+Internal JSDoc and README/user docs now describe this model; more polish can happen during final release documentation.
 8. Prepare p5 libraries page submission materials: category likely `Export`, concise description, author info, license, docs link, examples, npm/CDN links, and a thumbnail/image.

 Important note: p5.plotSvg should not become a custom renderer unless the project intentionally changes direction.
 The current export-on-demand architecture is better served by a standard add-on wrapper around the existing implementation.